Featured

 How to Address API Security in 2023?

-John Tapp, Associate Principal Consultant at Synopsys
+John Tapp, Associate Principal Consultant

 APIs are the heart of many modern applications.
 They enable organizations to create new business models and methods of engagement.
 Yet, security breaches have increased due to the proliferation of unprotected APls and API endpoints.
 A survey conducted by Salt Security in 2022(¹) found API attacks increased by 681%.